andrewcwright/BattleNetInfo/README.md

 <a name="todo-list"></a>
 ## 3. Todo List

-* Research WoW api
-* Install/research rails and active record
+* Update README, Goals, Stories
-* Write initial tests
+* Demo
-* Write initial code to pull data from the api and print it to the screen
+* Lessons Learned
+* Add functionality to track change over time in progression
+* Add more information to character printing
+* Add error prevention/recovery
+* Improve remove functionality

 <a name="Features"></a>
 ## 4. Features